 - It’s the voice of trauma.
 There’s a narrative that plays in our children’s minds.
 It may say something like, “You won’t get enough food,” or “These people aren’t going to stick around.
 They’ll leave like everyone else,” or “You’re not really safe here,” or “You don’t belong.
 You have no identity.”
 Over and over and over.
 Even when they have been in your care or your family for years.
-One of my kids still grabs food off of the table as if he’s starving.
-He’s 10 and he’s lived with us since he was 1.
-There has never been a day when we’ve run out of food.
-But that narrative plays in the recesses of his mind continually, even if he can’t articulate it.
-Your child’s behavior is probably brought on by a very same narrative.
+That narrative plays in the recesses of a child’s mind continually, even if he can’t articulate it.

 - Redirect.
-In many situations your child’s behavior is a hyper-focus on something that their brain is telling them they need, or want.
-With one of my children, it’s food (as I shared earlier).
-He will ask us repeatedly when dinner is, or if he can have a snack.
-He can become really anxious and even belligerent quickly over this.
-And while we never deny snacks (we always have healthy snacks on hand for our kiddos), we often will redirect by saying, “Hey buddy, it’s 4:15, and dinner is in 1 hour.
+In many situations, your child’s behavior is a hyper-focus on something that their brain is telling them they need, or want.
+For instance, you may have a child who is concerned about food.
+He may ask repeatedly when dinner is, or if he can have a snack.
+He may become really anxious and even belligerent.
+You can redirect by saying, “Hey buddy, it’s 4:15, and dinner is in 1 hour.
 So, if you look here on the clock, the big hand is on the 3, and the little hand is just past the 4.
 But it’s going to move all the way around and when the big hand gets to the 3 again and little hand is just past the 5, it’ll be dinner time.
 This does two things: 1) it redirects his focus away from the narrative in his mind, and 2) it is interactive.
 He can actually see how long it is until dinner.
-And then we will offer him an apple or banana and we’re usually good-to-go.

 - Calm and collected.
 You’ve got to maintain control of you.
 Stay calm and collected.
-I know this happens all the freaking time and you’re tired.
-But keep in mind what is playing out in your child’s mind.
+Keep in mind what is playing out in your child’s mind.
 In a recent post, I talked about 3 big questions you can ask yourself to help you gain the right perspective on the situation.
 Read that post here.

 - Gentle but firm.
 Remaining calm and collected doesn’t mean you become soft on the boundaries.
-You need to gently, at the right time, remind your child of the boundaries, or the consequence for destroying things in the home.
-We went through an entire situation several years ago, when our child was throwing a full-blown tantrum (breaking Christmas ornaments, etc).
-We said nothing while the tantrum was happening.
-Didn’t even react.
-But then, after the dust had settled, and he was finally calmed down, we reminded him that he needed to clean up his mess.
-We were gentle, but firm on the boundaries.
+You need to gently, at the right time, remind your child of the boundaries or the consequence for destroying things in the home.

 - Believe that your child has hope and a future…in-spite of what is happening right now.
 You simply cannot predict his or her future based on their present situation, or behavior.
 You just can’t.
 Everyone has hope…and everyone can change.
 Your kiddo is no exception to this.